loco-philippe/ntv-pandas/README.md

 - all the pandas `dtype` and the data-type associated to a JSON representation,
 - an always reversible conversion,
 - a full compatibility with TableSchema specification

+NTV-pandas was developped initially in the [json-NTV project](https://github.com/loco-philippe/NTV)

 # example